-When the weather’s warmer there’s no better time to get paid for being out and about delivering.
+When the weather’s warmer there’s no better time to get out and get paid to deliver printed literature.

 There are all kinds of leaflets and forms that need to be delivered to homes in your area.
 It’s an easy way to get your hands on some extra cash.
 Often you don’t have to spend anything, and even better, it doesn’t even need to take up much of your time.

 Start Getting Paid to Deliver